photon-storage/gw3-doc/docs/api/index.md

 # Gateway 3 API

-Gateway 3 offers a read-only API implementing a subset of the IPFS's [path gateway specification](https://specs.ipfs.tech/http-gateways/path-gateway/).
+Gateway 3 implements a subset of the IPFS's [path gateway specification](https://specs.ipfs.tech/http-gateways/path-gateway/).
 The writable API extension, while not defined by the specification, allows you to upload data, create DAG and pin CIDs.
-If you have used [Kubo](https://github.com/ipfs/kubo)'s HTTP gateway API, you will find them familiar.
+If you have used [Kubo](https://github.com/ipfs/kubo)'s HTTP gateway API, you will find it familiar.
 To accomplish common tasks such as uploading and pinning data, [SDK](/sdk) is the preferred way to interact with Gateway 3.
-If your choice of programming language is available yet, the Gateway 3 API can be used.
+If your choice of programming language is not available yet, the Gateway 3 API can be used.

 Gateway 3 API is a set of HTTP endpoints collectively offered by Gateway 3 and participating IPFS nodes.
 Gateway 3 handles authorization and load balancing through HTTP redirection (i.e. 307 Temporary Redirect).
-Most HTTP client should be able to handle the redirection transparently for GET request.
+Most HTTP client should be able to handle the redirection transparently for GET requests.
 Other request types need a 2-step process.

 ## Authentication

-Authentication allows server to verify the integrity of the request and identify the sender.
+Authentication allows the network to verify the integrity of the request and identity of the requester.
-Based on the identity, access control, usage tracking and rate limiting can be enforced.
+The identity is used for access control, usage tracking, rate limiting and etc.
 Gateway 3 uses [HMAC](https://en.wikipedia.org/wiki/HMAC) (Hash Message Authenciation Code) for authentication.
 In order to access Gateway 3 programmatically, a pair of access key and a access key is required.

+In addition to request specific headers, authentication requires a `X-Access-Signature` header along with access key in `X-Access-Key` header.
+If signature is missing or mismatched, request is rejected.

-Signature is calculated using the following formula:
+Teh signature is calculated using the following formula:
 ```
 signature = BASE64( HMAC_SHA256( string_to_sign, access_key_secret) )
 ```